-This section identifies and describes the geology and soils conditions and hazards, and analyzes the Proposed Project's impacts related to these resources as well as paleontological resources.
-The section contains: (1) a description of the existing regional and local conditions of the Project Site and the surrounding areas as well as a description of the Adjusted Baseline; (2) a summary of the regulations related to geology and soils; and (3) an analysis of the potential impacts related to geology and soils associated with the implementation of the Proposed Project.
+This section describes and evaluates potential impacts related to geology and soils conditions and hazards, including paleontological resources.
+The section contains: (1) a description of the existing regional and local conditions of the Project Site and the surrounding areas as it pertains to geology and soils as well as a description of the Adjusted Baseline Environmental Setting; (2) a summary of the federal, State, and local regulations related to geology and soils; and (3) an analysis of the potential impacts related to geology and soils associated with the implementation of the Proposed Project, as well as identification of potentially feasible mitigation measures that could mitigate the significant impacts.

-Comments received in response to the NOP for the EIR regarding geology and soils can be found in Appendix B. Any applicable issues and concerns regarding potential impacts related to geology and soils as a result of implementation of the Project are analyzed within this section.
+Comments received in response to the NOP for the EIR regarding geology and soils can be found in Appendix B. Any applicable issues and concerns regarding potential impacts related to geology and soils that were raised in comments on the NOP are analyzed in this section.

-The analysis included in this section was developed based on Project-specific construction and operational features, the Paleontological Resources Assessment Report prepared by ESA dated January 2019 (Appendix X), and the site-specific existing conditions including geotechnical hazards identified in the preliminary geotechnical investigation from AECOM dated September 14, 2018.1
+The analysis included in this section was developed based on Project-specific construction and operational features; the Paleontological Resources Assessment Report prepared by ESA and dated July 2019 (Appendix I); and the site-specific existing conditions, including geotechnical hazards, identified in the Preliminary Geotechnical Report prepared by AECOM and dated September 14, 2018 (Appendix H).